hmcts/cnp-module-elk/README.md

-# moj-module-redis
+# cnp-module-elk

-This repository contains the module that enables you to create a ElasticSerach cluster IaaS.
+This repository contains the module that enables you to create an ElasticSearch cluster IaaS.

 ## Variables